usnistgov/OSCAL/docs/content/learn/tutorials/control/basic-profile.md

 ## What is an OSCAL Profile?

 An OSCAL profile is a specific set of security controls selected and modified when needed from one or more control catalogs for use in managing risks in an information system.
-Such a profile is also known as [baseline][baseline-definition], or overlay in the [NIST SP 800-37 rev2](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-37r2.pdf)
+Such a profile is also known as [baseline][baseline-definition], or overlay in the NIST SP 800-37 rev2, [Risk Management Framework for Information Systems and Organizations: A System Life Cycle Approach for Security and Privacy](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-37r2.pdf).

 An OSCAL profile is a machine-readable representation of a baseline, expressed using the OSCAL [profile model][profile-docs], which includes contextualizing documentation and metadata.
 In the most basic sense, an OSCAL profile is a collection of "pointers" to other catalog(s)'s controls, along with instructions to tailor the controls and change how the controls are grouped.

-An OSCAL profile can be transformed into an OSCAL catalog through a process called profile resolution, which is described in the [Profile Resolution Specification](/concepts/processing/profile-resolution/).
+An OSCAL profile can be transformed into an OSCAL catalog through a process named *profile resolution*, which is described in the [Profile Resolution Specification](/concepts/processing/profile-resolution/).
-The output "resolved" catalog contains the controls selected, tailored, and grouped by the profile.
+The output *resolved* catalog contains the controls selected, tailored, and grouped by the profile.

 This tutorial illustrates how to create an OSCAL profile using the OSCAL XML, JSON, and YAML formats, which each implement the OSCAL [profile model](/concepts/layer/control/profile/).
 The OSCAL project provides an [XML Schema and documentation](/concepts/layer/control/profile/), which is useful for validating an XML profile, and a [JSON Schema and documentation](/concepts/layer/control/profile/), which is useful for validating JSON and YAML profiles.